 the only place you can find the spiritual is in yourself.

 Ok.
 Straight away I think it’s best if we rephrase that for the sake of clarity and edification.
 You cannot find the spirit anywhere until you first find it in yourself.
 That’s what I meant to say.
 I make this amendment because in fact you can find spirituality in everything.
 Shake off your mindset that the spirit is confined to a church or ashram.
-This is jaded and unworthy of you.
 Yes, you can find the spirit there too, in abundance, but you can also find it in a flower, a puppy, or in the sound of a child’s laughter.
 The poet William Blake could find it in a grain of sand.

-This misunderstanding about spirituality has a lot to do with the Western mind, with its mixture of Greco-Roman rationalism and Judaea-Christian autocracy.
+This misunderstanding about spirituality has a lot to do with the Western mind with its mixture of Greco-Roman rationalism and Judaea-Christian autocracy.
 These variously attempt to view the spirit through the prism of reason and to shore-up their arguments with dogma and superstition.
 This model has served us poorly.
 It insists on a literal interpretation of everything.
 For example, ‘God made the world in six days’.
-The writer of Genesis got the creation story pretty full-on accurate, with man arriving last on the planet, no mean feat considering the time it was written.
-But silly people, even today, take it literally, and so miss the beautifully rich metaphorical meaning in the text.
+The writer of Genesis got the story of evolution full-on accurate, with man arriving last on the planet; no mean feat considering the time it was written.
+But silly people, even today take it literally and so miss the beautifully rich metaphorical meaning in the text.
 Further, they get prickly and defensive if you point this out to them!

 The split between spirit and body has its origins in the mists of early human consciousness.
-We don’t really know how this came about, and there is no specific time when it did.
+We don’t really know how this came about or at what specific time it did.
 However, I believe it arose from giving undue deference to sensory evidence.
 I speak of death in particular.
-Death of the physical form made a huge impression on the primitive mind, bringing with it nuances of punishment, some kind of commination.
+Death of the physical form made a huge impression on the mind of our ancestors, bringing with it nuances of punishment or some kind of commination.
 In many of these rudimentary societies death itself was the subject of fierce taboo (see Frazer, The Golden Bough).

-However, coinciding with this, our ancestors became conscious of another part of them that does not die.
-Perhaps only a few individuals got this, I don’t know, these would be the early shamans.
-Anyway, I call this part the Higher Self, and, it must be said, understanding this Self, even today, causes great difficulty.
-Why?
-Very simply, because we cannot know it with the mind - although lord knows we keep trying - only with the heart.
+However, coinciding with this, early humans became conscious of another part of them that does not die.
+Perhaps only a few individuals got this, I don’t know, the early shamans perhaps.
+Anyway, I call this part the Higher Self, and, it must be said understanding this Self even today is not always easy.
+Why, because we cannot know it with the mind - although lord knows we keep trying - only with the heart.

 Later, with the rise of Newtonian physics and Cartesian rationalism things may have been expected to change.
-However, instead of correcting this viewpoint the new science actually encouraged it.
-The empirical outlook decided now it was the spirit that didn’t exist and were happy to leave all that to the Church.
+However, instead of correcting this viewpoint the new science actually reinforced it.
+The empirical outlook decided now it was the body that was important, and were happy to leave all that spiritual mumbo-jumbo to the Church.

-(See God in religion.
-This stance may have been necessary, even helpful at the time, but it eventually lead to Francis Crick and his ‘bag of neurons’ ideology.
-Anyway, it all served to polarise the body and the spirit further.
-As a result many today occupy an uncomfortable tenancy in a mind-body which has become a fertile ground for every budding neurosis.
+This viewpoint was to actually lead to Francis Crick and his ‘bag of neurons’ ideology.
+Anyway, between them all many today occupy an uncomfortable tenancy in a mind-body which has become a fertile ground for every budding neurosis.
 In short, we’ve come to hate the very body we live in.

 Throughout religious history the desire to inflict injury on the body prevailed.
-Some wayward monks indulged in the perverse act of self-flagellation, along with prolonged fasting, under the dubious notion they were mortifying the flesh.
+Some wayward monks indulged in the perverse act of self-flagellation, along with prolonged fasting under the dubious notion that by mortifying the flesh they were serving God.